al-kannan/akka/README.md

 One part confused me is "when I printed self address of the actor which is running in system2 but it printed with system1 address and port number"...I have no idea about the implementation reason!!!

+Note: Create remote actor is based on application.conf file which says where to create the actor...in which node

 ### Parallelism using Future
 Actor systems is one way to do parallel processing, but sometimes Future can be used to run parallel functions by leveraging multiple CPUs/Java Threads